2023 Square for Restaurants Review: Best Free Restaurant POS

 ---|---|---|

-Card reader-enabled iPad case | Square-designed touch-screen terminal with customer-facing display and built-in card reader | Square-designed handheld order and payment terminal |
+Square Register Square-designed touch-screen terminal with customer-facing display and built-in card reader | $799 (or $39/month with financing) | |

-The Square for Restaurants POS has all the features a small restaurant needs, from check management to item-level inventory tracking and basic reporting in a user-friendly package.
+The Square for Restaurants POS has all the features a small restaurant needs, from cash and check management to item-level inventory tracking and basic reporting in a user-friendly package.
 The Free membership is limited, though; it doesn’t allow you to course orders, add seat numbers, reopen closed checks, or print individual shift reports.
-This isn’t enough functionality for full-service restaurants, but it is the perfect speed for a coffee shop or food truck.
-Unlike most restaurant POS systems, Square also provides a free online ordering site in all subscriptions.

 With Square, you can start checks from a table on the floor plan or by opening a customer tab.
 The only function the system is missing is pre-authorizations for bar tabs.
 If this function is something your restaurant needs, you’ll prefer one of the Square alternatives we listed above.

 Square does have a workaround for bar tabs.
 You can create a customer profile in your Square POS, save the credit card information to that profile, and attach it to the tab—though closing out tabs with a “card-on-file” like this will incur a card-not-present transaction fee.
+At the time of publication, Square was beta-testing pre-authorized bar tabs; we expect this feature to be available to new customers sometime in 2023.

-Once a check is open, you can transfer it to a new table or assign it to a new server, and you can also indicate dining categories on checks—like dine-in, pick-up, or delivery—to keep your staff on the same page.
 You can even add internal names and notes to checks that only print in your kitchen so that you can alert your team of allergies or special occasions without presenting a check to a customer that reads “PEANUT ALLERGY – BIRTHDAY” across the top.

 Be careful when reopening closed checks in Square for Restaurants; the system will automatically process this as a refund.
 (Source: Square)